ahuigo/ahuigo.github.io/post/vsc/vsc-debug.md

             "port":5858,
         }

-### Global launch configuration
+### Global launch
 > Tip: If a workspace contains a `"launch.json"`, the global launch configuration is ignored.
 VS Code supports adding a "launch" object inside your User settings.
-This "launch" configuration will then be shared across your workspaces.
-For example:

     "launch": {
         "version": "0.2.0",